-Stomach acid has a pH between 1 and 2.
-That makes it quite acidic.
+Stomach acid has a pH between 1 and 2, which makes it quite acidic.

 Keep in mind that battery acid can dissolve materials like metal and bone.
-Stomach acid, with its pH balance only one or two spots higher, can also do great damage to some of the strongest materials, like bones and teeth.
+Stomach acid, with its pH balance being only one or two spots higher, can also damage very strong materials, like bones and teeth.

-Stomach acid’s low pH level is largely attributable to one ingredient: hydrochloric acid (HCl).
+Stomach acid’s low pH level is largely due to hydrochloric acid (HCl).

 However, there’s only a very small amount of HCl in stomach acid.
 Other components include potassium chloride (KCl) and sodium chloride (NaCl).

 The cells lining your stomach wall secrete this acidic trio.
 The cells also release several enzymes and mucus.

 This mucus is key to the process.
 It protects the lining of your stomach so that the acid and other gastric juices don’t damage the sensitive organ.